daviskregers/notes/AWS/EC2/Storage/EBS Hands on.md

 ![](2019-12-30-06-45-26.png)

-Here we can change the size of the root partition as well as the volume type and IOPS.
+Here we can change the size of the root partition as well as the volume type and [[IOPS]].

 ![](2019-12-30-06-46-42.png)